Social physics: Networks and communities

 The methods for inferring the number of communities are diverse~\cite{lee2019review}, but there are generally two dominant directions: (i) SBMs are fitted using various values of the parameter $K$, and the optimal parameter value is determined by some measure or criterion; and (ii) $K$ is not considered an external parameter, but is determined internally by the inference algorithm.
 The former approaches are called parametric, whereas the latter are called, somewhat anticlimactically, non-parametric.
 Parametric approaches oftentimes add to the likelihood function a part that acts as a penalty for the increasing number of communities.
 An example of this is the use of the Bayesian information criterion (BIC)~\cite{fu2009dynamic, xing2010state}, the minimum-description-length (MDL) principle~\cite{peixoto2013parsimonious}, or some other variation in terms of how to estimate likelihood or modify penalty~\cite{yan2016bayesian, wang2017likelihood, hu2020corrected}.

-Early examples of integrating procedures for determining the number of communities $K$ into inference algorithms are due to Newman and Reinert~\cite{newman2016estimating}, who were among the first to obtain a closed-form likelihood expression for the degree-corrected SBM, as well as C\^{o}me and Latouche~\cite{come2015model} who used the exact integrated complete likelihood.
-Recently, however, one of the most commonly used versions is the non-parametric microcanonical formulation due to Peixoto~\cite{peixoto2017nonparametric, peixoto2019bayesian}.
+Examples of integrating procedures for determining the number of communities $K$ into inference algorithms are due to Newman and Reinert~\cite{newman2016estimating}, who obtained a closed-form likelihood expression for the degree-corrected SBM, as well as C\^{o}me and Latouche~\cite{come2015model} who used the exact integrated complete likelihood.
+Nowadays, however, among the most commonly used versions is the non-parametric microcanonical formulation due to Peixoto~\cite{peixoto2017nonparametric, peixoto2019bayesian}.

 \paragraph*{Non-parametric microcanonical SBM} The total joint distribution for data and model parameters in microcanonical form is \begin{linenomath}

 \end{linenomath} where $P(\mathbf{A}|\mathbf{k},\mathbf{e},\mathbf{b})$ is defined in Eq.~(\ref{eqn:micro3}), whereas $P(\mathbf{k}|\mathbf{e},\mathbf{b})$, $P(\mathbf{e}|\mathbf{b})$, and $P(\mathbf{b})$ are prior distributions (Fig.~\ref{fig:SBMgeneration}).
 According to Bayes' theorem, the posterior distribution of a network partitioning into communities is \begin{linenomath}